JVPhoenix/siphox_test/README.md

 ## Getting Started

+First, you'll need Node.js installed in your PC to run the project locally.
+If you already have, ignore this and go to 2º step.

-First, if "node_modules" folder is not already installed, run the following commands on your Terminal:
+Second, you'll need to install modules.
+Run the following commands on your Terminal:

 ```bash
 npm install